Understanding the Mortgage Interest Deduction

 Whether or not you can deduct the interest on your home equity loan depends on how you use the money.

 Like a mortgage, a home equity loan is considered by the IRS to be a qualified residence loan.
-So if use your home equity loan to make improvements to your residence, the interest could be deductible.
+So, if use your home equity loan to make improvements to your residence, the interest could be deductible.
 But if you use it to cover personal expenses, like credit card debt or student loans, you can’t deduct the interest.

 Can I deduct mortgage interest if I share a property with others?

 Taxpayers are responsible for reporting the correct amount of interest they paid, regardless of whose name or Social Security number is listed on the mortgage interest statement received.
-Learn more about shared ownership properties here.

 Can I deduct the interest for someone else’s mortgage that I pay?